 Biofilms are more resistant to antibiotics and antimicrobial stressors than planktonic bacteria; however, only a limited number of standardized assays enable investigation of this phenomenon.
 Recent study utilized non-invasive and independent techniques, including isothermal microcalorimetry (IMC) and tunable diode laser absorption spectroscopy (TDLAS), to measure the effect of isoniazid on metabolic activity and respiratory capability of mature Mycobacterium tuberculosis H37Ra (an avirulent strain) and Mycobacterium smegmatis biofilms.
-Only minor changes in metabolic heat production and respiratory rates (O2 and CO2) for mature M. smegmatis biofilms after antibiotic exposure were detected.
+Only minor changes in metabolic heat production and respiratory rates (O_2 and CO_2) for mature M. smegmatis biofilms after antibiotic exposure were detected.
 However, mature M. tuberculosis biofilms showed greater sensitivity to antibiotic treatment, with isoniazid exhibiting dose-dependent effects on metabolic activity and respiration.
-Specifically, treatment of M. tuberculosis biofilms with 250 μg/ml and 1 mg/ml isoniazid decreased the rate of heat production by 33% and 40%, respectively, oxygen consumption by 18% and 55%, respectively, and carbon dioxide production by 27% and 64%, respectively.
+Specifically, treatment of M. tuberculosis biofilms with 250 μ g/ml and 1 μ g/ml isoniazid decreased the rate of heat production by 33% and 40%, respectively, oxygen consumption by 18% and 55%, respectively, and carbon dioxide production by 27% and 64%, respectively.
 These effects were prominent even after regrowth of antibiotic-treated M. tuberculosis H37Ra biofilms on fresh medium.
-These data therefore suggest that IMC and TDLAS are appropriate for drug susceptibility testing of mature biofilms, and these techniques may facilitate study of microbial resistance to antimicrobial compounds from a bioenergetic perspective 56 considered as a differential diagnosis, especially in immunocompromised patients, and should be investigated for UGTB with laboratory key methods (e.g. direct microscopy, PCR urine for TB) and imaging of the urinary and genital tracts.
-Evidence of Mycobacterium tuberculosis or M. bovis strains is necessary to prove the diagnosis.
+These data therefore suggest that IMC and TDLAS are appropriate for drug susceptibility testing of mature biofilms, and these techniques may facilitate study of microbial resistance to antimicrobial compounds from a bioenergetic perspective [56].